MHickey2/Wannabe-Healthy/README.md

 ### 21. Admin Panel  <a name="adminpanel"></a>

-The admin panel allows the admin to perform a wide range of functionalities within the site.
-The admin can add, delete, edit and approve blogs, recipes, users and profiles.
+The admin panel allows the admin/superuser to perform a wide range of functionalities within the site.
+The admin can add, delete, edit  blogs, recipes, users and profiles.
+The admin can also approve comments for both blogs and recipes.

 <br>